xiaoyang-sde/knowledge-base/computer-science/algorithm-design/computational-intractability.md

 To express the notation that a particular problem X is at least at hard as some other problem Y, we assume that there's a "black box" capable of solving X in a single step.

-If an instance of problem Y could be solved using a polynomial number of standard computational steps and a polynomiial number of calls to the black box that solves X, Y is polynomial-time reducible to X. ($$ Y \leq_{p} X $$)
+If an instance of problem Y could be solved using a polynomial number of standard computational steps and a polynomial number of calls to the black box that solves X, Y is polynomial-time reducible to X. ($$ Y \leq_{p} X $$)

 - If $$ Y \leq_{p} X $$ and X could be solved in polynomial time, then Y could be solved in polynomial time.
 - If $$ Y \leq_{p} X $$ and Y couldn't be solved in polynomial time, then X couldn't be solved in polynomial time.